-Once you have the game booted up and running, you'll want to create an in-game profile and edit your controls to ensure you have access to all of the actions.
+Once you have the game booted up and running, you will want to create an in-game profile and edit your controls to ensure you have access to all of the actions.

 Select the wrench to open up the setting, then choose controls.